geekofalltrades/ClutterBuster/README.md

-# ClutterBuster
+# DeActivator
-A Skyrim mod that prevents the player from items of their choosing.
+A Skyrim mod that filters player activation of in-game objects based on configurable whitelists and blacklists.